duoduomai/scCluster/README.md

 ## Input-demo

-Patel.txt -----gGene expression data from the Patel dataset.
+Patel.txt -----Gene expression data from the Patel dataset.

 Patel_snp.txt ----- eSNP data from the Patel dataset.